-- Motor: Muscle shortening is the most significant feature of radiculopathy; pain caused by the mechanical effects of muscle shortening. - Autonomic: increased vasoconstriction; hyperhidrosis; trophedema; and causalgic pain, reflex sympathetic dystrophy, or now, better labeled complex regional pain syndrome. - Trophic: dermatomal hair loss; collagen degradation and frailty leading to enthesopathic tendons.
+- Motor: Muscle shortening is the most significant feature of radiculopathy and pain is caused by increased sensitivity as well as the secondary, mechanical effects of muscle shortening. - Autonomic: Increased vasoconstriction; hyperhidrosis; trophedema; and causalgic pain, reflex sympathetic dystrophy (RSD). - Sensory: - Trophic: Dermatomal hair loss; collagen degradation and frailty leading to enthesopathic tendons.